-Further to this, at the Council Meeting on 15th October 2014, where Councillors voted in favour of the Local Plan, the Head of Planning was asked the question "Which has the greater level of protection, the Oxford Green Belt or the AONB?".
-They could not readily answer this question, and two further questions were submitted to the council and answered, before he wrongly confirmed that the Oxford Green Belt had greater levels of protection than the AONB.
-The senior councillors present at the meeting did not correct this statement.
-If the senior planning officials at the VWHDC do not readily know that the North Wessex Downs AONB has a greater level of legal protection that the Oxford Green Belt, then the decision to allocate an unprecedented number of houses to two greenfield sites within the AONB makes the plan unsound.
+Further to this, at the Council Meeting on 15th October 2014, where Councillors voted in favour of the Local Plan, Adrian Duffield (Planning: Head of Service) was asked the question "Which has the greater level of protection, the Oxford Green Belt or the AONB?".
+Mr Duffield could not readily answer this question.
+Two further questions were submitted to the council and answered, before Mr Duffield incorrectly answered that the Oxford Green Belt had greater levels of protection than the AONB.
+Neither Mike Murray nor Matthew Barber, both present at the meeting, corrected him.
+If the senior planning officials at the VWHDC do not readily know that the North Wessex Downs AONB has a greater level of legal protection that the Oxford Green Belt, then the soundness of the decision is called into question.
+Allocating an unprecedented number of houses to two greenfield sites within the AONB has got to be re-examined as the plan is unsound.